-Where compliance with these guidelines is not feasible, an Event Organizer and the Judges may make necessary changes.
+Where compliance with these guidelines is not feasible, an Event Organizer and the Judges may make necessary changes that do not compromise the integrity of the event or the safety of the participants and spectators.
 Such changes should be announced at a riders' meeting prior to the competition.